Gay and Bisexual Men's Health Issues

 Looking for a health care provider is never easy, but for LGBTQ individuals, the search is especially challenging.
 Paula M. Neira, a nurse educator, lawyer and former naval officer, explains the importance of coming out and offers advice for finding the right doctor.

-Because of stress and discrimination, gay and bisexual men are more likely to abuse tobacco and alcohol than the general population.
+Because of stress and discrimination, gay and bisexual men are more likely to use tobacco and alcohol than the general population.
 Among other dangerous health effects, tobacco use puts men at much higher risk for several cancers, and excessive alcohol use contributes to permanent liver damage and risky sexual behaviors.
 Several tobacco and alcohol companies specifically target gay and bisexual men in their ad campaigns.

 Among gay men, certain drugs — especially crystal meth, also known as “Tina” — have become widely used.
 In addition to being highly addictive, crystal meth greatly increases the risk of unsafe sex and HIV transmission.